pranavjad/mlx-gpt2/README.md

 Not, brother recourable this doth our accuse
 Into fight!
 ```
-Not bad for just 10 minutes of training with a tiny model that is predicted character by character!
+Not bad for just 10 minutes of training with a tiny model that is predicting characters!
 It clearly has the form of Shakespeare, although it is nonsense.
 And with that, you've just implemented GPT-2 from scratch.
 The only difference between our model and the real GPT-2 now is scale!
 Now I encourage you to experiment - try out different settings, maybe tinker with the architecture, and see how low of a loss you can achieve.
 ## References
 [1] A. Radford, J. Wu, R. Child, D. Luan, D. Amodei, I. Sutskever, Language Models are Unsupervised Multitask Learners (2019), OpenAI\
 [2] Automatic Differentiation - mlx docs